 Credit Line: Bequest of Collis P. Huntington, 1900

-Prud'hon—one of the principal representatives of Neoclassicism—undertook this picture in 1814 for the former empress Marie-Louise, to whom he had taught drawing.
+Prud'hon—one of the principal representatives of Neoclassicism—undertook this picture in 1813 for the former Empress Marie-Louise.
 The subject is from the great seventeenth-century French tragedian Racine.
-Andromache, shown with her attendant Cephise and her child's nurse, has just rejected Pyrrhus; Pyrrhus' father, Achilles, had killed her husband, Hector.
-Her refusal is signified by embracing her son, in whom she sees Hector's features.
+Andromache, shown with her attendant Cephise and her child's nurse, has just rejected Pyrrhus whose father, Achilles, had killed her husband Hector.
+She embraces her son, in whom she sees Hector's features.
 Pyrrhus is accompanied by his tutor, Phoenix.

 Left incomplete, the picture was finished after Prud'hon's death by a pupil, Charles Boulanger de Boisfremont (1773–1838).